 Spend a little time there to see the scenery of this trendy place, grab a local Austin beer on tap, and enjoy the BBQ or sides of your choice before the 15-minute walk to the next place.

 Craft beer lovers, unite!
-Craft Pride, located on Rainey Street, is in such a fun area for going out on the town, so be sure to stop by there later that evening for quirky bars that look like homes from the outside.
+Central District is located near Rainey Street, which is such a fun area for going out on the town, so be sure to stop by there later that evening for quirky bars that look like homes from the outside.

 Stop 3: Las Trancas Taco Stand